Denver Attorneys for Nursing Home Falls

 Sadly, many falls in nursing homes go unreported.
 Residents may not realize the severity of their injuries, and nursing home staff may attempt to conceal falls in order to protect their jobs and help their facilities avoid liability.
-However, the law is clear: If a fall is the result of nursing home neglect or abuse, the nursing home deserves to be held accountable.
+However, the law is clear: If a fall is the result of nursing home neglect or abuse, the nursing home deserves to be held accountable with an injury lawsuit.
 Falls can be avoided with proper care, and nursing homes that fail to provide proper care must take responsibility.

 There are numerous issues that can lead to slips and falls in nursing homes.
 We have experience representing residents and families in a wide variety of types of cases, and we can help you seek financial compensation for the physical, emotional and financial costs of falls resulting from:

 - Failure to monitor residents who need ambulatory assistance

 - Inadequate security measures (i.e. failure to limit access to stairwells)

 - Lack of anti-skid protection, missing handrails and other safety failures